alegione/NBA-Game-Of-The-Day/README.md

 To run, start by installing the programming language [R](https://cran.rstudio.com/) and the GUI interface [RStudio](https://rstudio.com/products/rstudio/download/)

-Then either clone this repo and run the RunShiny.R app
+Then either clone this repo and run the RunShiny.R script